apache/calcite/site/_docs/avatica_json_reference.md

 `component` For `ARRAY` types, the type of the elements contained in that `ARRAY`.

 ### ColumnMetaData

+This object represents the JDBC ResultSetMetaData for a column.

 {% highlight json %}
 {